ClarityNLP/report-tagging/README.md

 **About:**

 Accepts a report name and returns tags based on the given report name.
-Currently being down by breaking down the report name into smaller components and doing regex matchings against a stored mapping.
+Currently being done by breaking down the report name into smaller components and doing regex matchings against a stored mapping.

 **Parameters:** Report name (Mandatory)